Trail summary

 All trails begin and end at the designated carpark.
 Shorter walks are clearly marked with either yellow-topped posts or orange arrows painted on rocks.
 If you choose a longer track, be aware that these are unmarked.

 Camping: Permits are mandatory for camping in Yurmikmik.
 Camping is strictly prohibited near Motor Car Falls.
-To minimize environmental impact, bury toilet waste at least 15 centimetres deep and at least 100 metres from campsites and water sources.
+To minimise environmental impact, bury toilet waste at least 15 centimetres deep and at least 100 metres from campsites and water sources.
 Wash well away from creeks and pools, and avoid using soap, shampoo, or detergent near water bodies as they can harm wildlife.

 Important Safety Note: While Motor Car Creek is located upstream of known saltwater crocodile territory, these reptiles can still enter the area undetected during the wet season.
 Entering the water here is at your own risk.
 The South Alligator River, however, is confirmed saltwater crocodile habitat, and swimming there is strictly forbidden under any circumstances.